-Crimson Romance is an imprint of Adams Media, a large established publisher.
 Crimson Romance is a digital-first romance line that is open to submissions in five popular subgenres: romantic suspense, contemporary, paranormal, historical, and spicy romance.
 They recently started accepting LGBTQIA+ adult romances that feature a strong emotional/romantic journey between two partners.
 Romances where both partners are male are particularly encouraged.